 Jared Ragland is a fine art and documentary photographer and former White House photo editor.
-He currently teaches and coordinates exhibitions and community programs in the Department of Art and Art History at the University of Alabama at Birmingham and is at work on a long-term documentary on methamphetamine users living on Sand Mountain in northeast Alabama.
-He is the photo editor of National Geographic Books’ The President’s Photographer: Fifty Years Inside the Oval Office, has worked on assignment for NGOs in the Balkans, the former Soviet Bloc, East Africa and Haiti, and in 2015 was named one of TIME Magazine’s “Instagram Photographers to Follow in All 50 States.”
-His photographs have been exhibited internationally and featured by The Oxford American and The New York Times.
+He currently teaches and coordinates exhibitions and community programs in the Department of Art and Art History at the University of Alabama at Birmingham and is at work on a long-term documentary on methamphetamine use in rural northeast Alabama.
+He is the photo editor of National Geographic Books’ The President’s Photographer: Fifty Years Inside the Oval Office and has worked on assignment for NGOs in the Balkans, the former Soviet Bloc, East Africa and Haiti.
+In 2015 Jared was named one of TIME Magazine’s “Instagram Photographers to Follow in All 50 States” and in 2017 was awarded an Alabama State Council on the Arts fellowship.
+His photographs have been exhibited internationally and featured by Forbes, The Oxford American, and The New York Times.

 Prior to his current work in academia, Jared spent six years as a photo editor for the Bush (43) and Obama Administrations.
 During his tenure at the White House, Jared edited and created photo books for the President, Vice President, Cabinet and First Family, curated and installed photographic exhibitions in the West Wing of the White House and at the Leica Gallery New York, Leica Gallery Berlin, and New York Public Library, and was part of the editing team responsible for the release of the now iconic photographs of President Obama in the Situation Room during the raid on Osama bin Laden.

 Jared is an alumnus of LaGrange College and a 2003 graduate of Tulane University with an MFA in Photography.
 He resides in his hometown of Birmingham, Alabama.

 For recent news and updates, visit jaredragland.com/news.

 Download full curriculum vitae as a PDF here: Ragland-CurriculumVitae.pdf